kyle-ip/weibo-backup/README.md

 ## Introduction

-A simple script to contert weibo (mobile)  to long image for backup.
+A simple script to convert weibo (mobile)  to long image for backup.